 This self-guided tour, guided by local Ashevillians, is perfect for any history buff or architecture lover, local or tourist, downtown stroller or urban explorer alike.
 Asheville's history is rich, and the Urban Trail highlights upon five distinct time periods that are signified by pink granite markers in the sidewalk: the feather represents the Guilded Age, the horseshoe represents the Frontier Period, an angel for the Times of Thomas Wolfe, the courthouse for the Era of Civic Pride, and an eagle for the Age of Diversity.
 Learn the legends and lore of our city while enjoying the outdoors, and Asheville's beautiful skyline, streets and sculptures.

 Urban Trail maps are available at Pack Place, many downtown stores, and other information centers in town.
-Also see the new Lexington Gateway Mural.

 Stop 5: Drhumor Building

 Begin the Urban Trail at Pack Place (See map above)

 2. Crossroads: Turkeys & Pigs (removed for Pack Square renovations)

 4. O.Henry: Plaque in sidewalk